 landing speed and long endurance although any engine could power the aircraft.

-The Supermarine design would have to compete against seven other entries and the Type 224, as it was known, was a monoplane featuring a inverted gull wing, similar to the
+The Supermarine design would have to compete against seven other entries and the Type 224, as it was known, was a monoplane featuring a inverted gull wing

-Using the gull wing design which was laterally unstable, meaning the aircraft moved from side to side whilst in flight, lead to the design undergoing heavy testing in the wind tunnel which
+Using the gull wing design, which was laterally unstable, meaning the aircraft moved from side to side whilst in flight, led to the design undergoing heavy testing in the wind tunnel, which

 showed that the aircraft was directionally unstable.
 To resolve this issue the fin area was increased.

-In the hands of J 'Mutt' Summers Supermarine's new fighter, which was unofficially named the Spitfire, made its maiden flight on the 19th February 1934.
-However the top speed of the Type 224 was
+In the hands of Captain Joseph Summers, Supermarine's new fighter made its maiden flight on the 19th February 1934.
+Powered by the 600-hp Rolls-Royce

-Whilst the Type 224 never enter production the experience and data gained from the aircraft would prove beneficial for Supermarine's next design, the Spitfire.
+Whilst the Type 224 never enter production the experience and data gained from the aircraft would prove beneficial for another Supermarine design, the Spitfire.